Francesco Landi (general): Expedition of the Thousand

-During the orderly retreat towards Palermo, Landi will be ambushed by armed gangs that will force him to a limited defense due to the scarcity of the remaining ammunition.
-Back in Palermo, General Lanza will show Landi the excessive haste in retiring.
-The defense of Landi was based on the contradictory orders received from the command, in the meantime passed from General Paolo Ruffo to General Ferdinando Lanza, and on the description given of the events.
-These explanations will be considered exhaustive by Lanza, as the latter will confirm Landi in command and will use him in positions of responsibility until the Siege of Palermo which exploded on May 27 with the arrival of Garibaldi at the gates of the city.
+During the orderly retreat towards Palermo, Landi wasambushed by armed gangs that forced him to a limited defense due to the scarcity of the remaining ammunition.
+Back in Palermo, General Lanza complained of Landi's excessive haste in retiring.
+The defense of Landi was based on the contradictory orders received from the command, which in the meantime passed from General Paolo Ruffo to General Ferdinando Lanza, and on the description given of the events.
+These explanations were considered exhaustive by Lanza, as the latter confirmed Landi in command and uses him in positions of responsibility until the Siege of Palermo which started on May 27 with the arrival of Garibaldi at the gates of the city.

 Accusations of Treason

 Landi, together with the other generals who had participated in the Sicilian defeat, would be subjected to a commission of inquiry, which would however conclude with a favorable judgment, attributing the failure to exceptional events not attributable to the conduct of the generals.
 After this judgment, Landi left the army and died a few months later in Naples, following a pleurisy, on February 2, 1861.

-To mitigate the sins of the regime, the Bourbon thesis was that the fall was due to the betrayal of the leaders, ancient murattists, ungrateful for having been readmitted after the initial expulsion.
+To mitigate the sins of the regime, the Bourbon thesis was that the fall was due to the betrayal of the leaders, ancient Murattists, ungrateful for having been readmitted after the initial expulsion.
 Lieutenant General Paolo Ruffo, Prince of Castelcicala, after his removal as lieutenant for Sicily on the day of the Battle of Calatafimi, would accuse Landi of treason, regarding the excessively long time taken by the latter in the movements of his troops.
 Ruffo's accusations will also involve other officers, including General Lanza.
 A commission of inquiry had already addressed the issue, exonerating all generals, including Landi.

-Added to this is that in 1861 the news was spread, without evidence, according to which Francesco Landi, now on leave, would've gone to the Banco di Napoli, to collect a credit policy of 14,000 gold ducats as a reward received by Giuseppe Garibaldi in order not to oppose his advance, then proved, according to rumors, a falsified faith worth only 14 ducats, hence the alleged sudden death from a stroke.
+Added to this, in 1861 the rumour was spread, without evidence, that Francesco Landi, now on leave, went to the Banco di Napoli, to collect a credit policy of 14,000 gold ducats as a reward received by Giuseppe Garibaldi in order not to oppose his advance, then proved, according to rumors, a falsified faith worth only 14 ducats, hence the alleged sudden death from a stroke.

 Raffaele de Cesare also specified that Landi died after a few days of illness and not suddenly as the Bourbon writers said.

 On the event, one of the general's sons managed to obtain a letter of denial from Garibaldi himself.

 De Cesare believes that Landi's retreat to Calatafimi, while decisive, was only the first of a disastrous series of debacles.
 Landi was not the only one to be, in retrospect, accused of treason, as a long series of other generals were accused of alleged treason both in Sicily and on the continent.

 He attributed the defeat to the serious systemic errors committed by the Bourbon army, the absence of a single command, internal rivalries and the tendency to avoid responsibility on the part of the highest officers: